-This section describes only the peripherals used for motor control.
-KV31F contains a 6-channel FlexTimer (FTM) used for 6-channel PWM generation and two 16-bit SAR ADCs for the phase currents and DC-bus voltage measurement.
+This chapter describes only the peripherals used for motor control.
+On KV11Z, a 6-channel FlexTimer (FTM) is used for 6-channel PWM generation and two 16-bit SAR ADCs are used for the phase currents and DC-bus voltage measurement.
 The FTM and ADC are synchronized via the Programmable Delay Block (PDB).
-One channel from another independent FTM is also used for the slow-loop interrupt generation.
+There is also one channel from another independent FTM used for the slow loop interrupt generation.